eProsima/AML-IP/amlip_docs/rst/demo/tensor_inference.rst

   :language: python
   :lines: 74

-Once the solution is received, the execution finish.
+Once the solution is received, the execution finishes.

 Inference Node
 --------------